Naspers Limited – Annual report – 31 March 2021

 The group has a combined assurance model for internal use.
 This model is designed to cover key risks through a combination of assurance service providers and functions as appropriate for Naspers.

-An overview of combined assurance per key risk is reported for consideration by the joint audit and risk committees.
+An overview of combined assurance per key risk is reported for consideration by the audit and risk committees.